DaMSL/K3/README.md

 - Network simulation (in a single process)
 - Multithreaded and multiprocess network execution

-For example, to run [our fibonnacci example](examples/algorithms/fibonnacci.k3) on a single local peer:
+For example, to run [our fibonnacci example](examples/algorithms/fibonacci.k3) on a single local peer:

     $> K3-Driver/dist/build/k3/k3 -I K3-Core/lib/k3 interpret \
                                   -b -p 127.0.0.1:40000 \
                                   K3-Core/examples/algorithms/fibonacci.k3

+We're actively working on making larger deployments easy to manage.
 We deploy K3 on our cluster with ansible and docker (and soon Mesos) and will release our deployment tools following more testing and experimentation.
 Please contact us if you'd like help deploying K3.